pib-rocks/software-setup/README.md

 If you want to install ROS2 to your Linux Mint desktop machine with Version 21.1

-  - Replace <your_desktop_hostname> with the hostname of your desktop machine
-  - Replace <your_desktop_fqdn> with the full qualified domain name of your desktop machine
+  - Replace <your_desktop_fqdn> with the full qualified domain name of your desktop machine or IP address
-  - Create a directory in host_vars with the hostname of your desktop machine
-  - Copy the file from host_vars/pib to this new directory and adjust their content
-    - Replace <your_raspberrypi_username> with the username you use on your desktop machine
+  - Replace <your_desktop_username> with the username you use on your desktop machine in host_vars/desktop/firstrun.yml

 ### Prepare desktop machine for the ansible setup (if needed):

 - Run the following command:

-  ansible-playbook --inventory-file hosts.ini firstrun.yml -l <your_desktop_machine_hostname> --ask-pass --ask-become-pass
+  ansible-playbook --inventory-file hosts.ini firstrun.yml -l desktop --ask-pass --ask-become-pass

   and enter the password for your user on your desktop machine and another enter as the passwords will be the same.

 ## Install ROS2 to your raspberry pi:

 - Run the following command:
-  ansible-playbook --inventory-file hosts.ini ros2.yml -l <your_desktop_machine_hostname>
+  ansible-playbook --inventory-file hosts.ini ros2.yml -l desktop

   This time everything should be automatically.